CaramelForSwift/Caramel/README.md

 Caramel is a cross-platform module for building server applications in Swift.

+Caramel is **not** production-ready, use at your own discretion.
+Discussion about design and architecture is welcome.

 # Design goals

 ## Design APIs to be Swifty, not around the limitations of C or Foundation.